Cynary/shellcaster/README.md

 Disclaimer
 ----------

-I take no responsibility if you lose any data due to the use of this software.
-I believe it should be secure, but I can not make any guarantees to that, nor to its availability and stability.
-Particularly on the client side there is use of program calls that are supposed to be used only for evaluating SSL installations.
-On the server side, the server software is not heavily tested.

-**TLDR**: I do not make any guarantees as to the quality, security, and reliability of this software.
+I do not make any guarantees as to the quality, security, and reliability of this software.
 Use it at your own risk

 [certguide]: http://datacenteroverlords.com/2012/03/01/creating-your-own-ssl-certificate-authority/ "Creating Your Own SSL Certificate Authority (and Dumping Self Signed Certs)"